-NEET is the one and only national-level medical entrance exam in India for admission to various undergraduate courses such as MBBS, BDS, AYUSH, Veterinary, and others.
+NEET is the only national-level medical entrance exam in India for admission to various undergraduate courses such as MBBS, BDS, AYUSH, Veterinary, and others.
 It is conducted under the authorisation of the National Testing Agency (NTA).
 Before NTA took over conducting NEET, the exam was conducted by CBSE.
 NEET exam will be going to held on May 7, 2023, in 11 languages including Hindi and English.
 The exam covers more than 90,000 seats for the courses offered by many universities and colleges in MBBS and BDS all over India.
-With the release of the NEET 2021 official brochure, all the important details such as the type of questions, exam pattern, and others will be made available.
+With the release of the NEET 2023 official brochure, all the important details such as the type of questions, exam pattern, and others will be made available.
 Furthermore, with a reduction in the syllabus of board classes, the NEET question paper may include internal choices as well.

 This year the examination will be conducted around India in thirteen languages.
 This year will also witness people taking NEET in Kuwait and Dubai.
 The NEET 2023 exam date has been announced.
 The NTA (National Testing Agency) is in charge of organising the NEET entrance exam each year.
-The NEET 2021 application process is likely to begin in August 2021.
+The NEET 2023 application process going to begin first week of April.

-On September 12, 2021, the NTA NEET UG 2021 entrance exam will be held.
-Union Education Minister Ramesh Pokhriyal "Nishank" announced on March 12, 2021, that NEET 2021 will be conducted only once in the offline mode.
+In the month of May NEET UG 2023 entrance exam going to be held.
+The NEET 2023 will be conducted only once in offline mode.
 The application process going to begin in the month of April.

-NEET 2021 will be held in 11 languages, including English, Hindi, Tamil, Urdu, Marathi, Bengali, Gujrati, Oriya, Assamese, Kannada, and Telugu similar to last year.
-At the time of filling out a NEET 2021 application form, the applicants can select their preferred language.
+NEET 2023 will be held in 13 languages, including English, Hindi, Tamil, Urdu, Marathi, Bengali, Gujarati, Oriya, Assamese, Kannada, and Telugu similar to last year.
+At the time of filling out a NEET 2023 application form, the applicants can select their preferred language.